api3dao/api-integrations/backend/README.md

 The API provides the following endpoints:

-- `POST /getToken`: Get token for the airnode address.
+- `POST /getToken`: Get token to push logs.
+- `GET /deploymentStatus`: Get status for the deployment.

 ### Local development